vkeggers/DeNovo-Nematode-Pipeline/DeNovo-Nematode-Pipeline.md

 * [hifiasm](https://hifiasm.readthedocs.io/en/latest/faq.html)

-Flye and nextdenovo use ONT and illumina data.
-Verkko and hifiasm use pacbio and ONT.
+Flye is an all-rounder, meaning it can assemble with pretty much anything you give it. nextdenovo uses ONT reads primarily. hifiasm uses pacbio hifi reads primarily.
+Verkko uses pacbio and ONT.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------